 draw attention to current aspects of contemporary Jewish religion and cultural life.

-Our travelling exhibitions are available for schools and cultural institutions.
+Our touring exhibitions are available for schools and cultural institutions.

 Both professionals and the general public have access to our specialized Jewish library and multimedia centre .